2015 marked the second-annual National Problem Gambling Awareness Month.

-The U.S. is highlighting the issue of gambling disorders with it second-annual Problem Gambling Awareness Month throughout March.
+The U.S. highlighted the issue of gambling disorders with it second-annual Problem Gambling Awareness Month throughout March 2015.

 An estimated 81,000 Oregon adults has a gambling problem — that’s about 9,600 adults here in Lane County, or one in every 37 adults.
 Recently, the American Psychiatric Association released its latest diagnostic manual (DSM-5), putting “gambling disorder” in its own category of a behavioral addiction, very similar to alcohol and drug addiction.

 “Clues about a gambling problem are often hidden, sometimes even behind other addictions and mental health issues,” said Julie Hynes, Lane County problem gambling prevention coordinator.

 Sometimes, clues can be a little more obvious, especially this time of year, during March Madness.
 Hynes says the wagers made in Nevada on the NCAA basketball tournament will likely reach a record $119 million.
 It is important to note, that figure is only counting the legal wagers in that state (it’s currently not legal to bet on sports outside Nevada and New Jersey).
 Those who play tournament brackets typically do it for fun – but some take brackets too far, spending more than they can afford.

-Local efforts to help highlight awareness include a young adult video contest and middle school art search, sponsored by the Lane County Problem Gambling Advisory Committee.
+Local efforts to help highlight awareness included a young adult video contest and middle school art search, sponsored by the Lane County Problem Gambling Advisory Committee.
 Both events include prizes for ALL eligible participants – proving that no gambling is involved.

 “We want people to know that help is still free and available for problem gamblers and their loved ones,” said Hynes.
 “Too often this addiction goes hidden and unrecognized.
 People need to know that gambling disorders are preventable and treatable.”